Vince77361/Vince77361/README.md

 ## Hi there 👋

-I'm web, app developer in Korea Digital Media High School!
+I'm junior developer in Korea Digital Media High School!

+My Tech Stack

+-App : Flutter, React Native
+-Frontend : Javascript, React

 <!--
 **Vince77361/Vince77361** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.